Maxberkenbosch/Titanic_tree/README.md

 # Titanic_tree
-A simple decision tree that predicts whether a passenger survived the Titanic incident.
+A simple decision tree that predicts whether a passenger survived the Titanic accident.